pactumjs/pactum/docs/component-testing.md

 ### setBaseUrl
 Type: `Function`<br>

-Sets the base url for all the HTTP requests.
+Sets the base URL for all the HTTP requests.

 ```javascript
 pactum.request.setBaseUrl('http://localhost:3000');